 The exciting news is the launch of a new church plant called Cypher Church.
 This is something really exciting to me, but it’s also interesting to the broader church planting world as well for a variety of reasons.
 There are a number of ‘firsts’ in this church plant.
 I use ‘firsts’ in brackets because I can’t be completely certain, (after all nothing is new under the sun), but here is a list of some unique aspects we’re trying out.

-- I say ‘we’ since Cypher Church is being co-lead by myself and my friend Connie Jakab.
+- I say ‘we’ since Cypher Church is being co-lead by myself and Connie Jakab.

 - There are exceptionally few churches being led by women in Canada.
 This will be one.
 There are also exceptionally few church plant lead by a non-white male.
 That would be me (although I’m not sure what the latter means…).

 - Speaking of denomination, this is a non-denominational endeavour, as is CMC, my first plant.
 That’s not entirely by design, but mostly it is.
 Both Connie and I are affiliated with denominations, her more so than I. Connie’s with the PAOC, I’m Vineyard by designation (although none of them know so don’t say anything.)
 We do have relational ‘oversight’, but that’s purely by relationship.

 - The church plant is specifically for the ‘nones’. few church plants are targeted to the ‘nones’.
 Most are usually church transplants, sent off with a critical mass of people for stability (in excess of 100 people).
 Most church plants also grow by transfer growth and by re-attracting the almost ‘dones‘ with a cool service.
 Our target is by relationship first, and that takes us into an urban context–specifically to the hip-hop community.
 There will be a VERY interesting mix (we don’t entirely know) that will float around 50% ‘nones’ and 40% ‘dones’ at an event (service).
 That mix at a service is rare.